ThierryBachmann/ProtoMusicRun/README.md

 ## 🎯 Purpose of this Demo
 This project demonstrates how **MIDI data can shape gameplay** — and how gameplay can dynamically influence the music.
 It showcases:
-- Dynamic **tempo changes**
+- Dynamic **tempo changes** related to the Player speed.
-- **Instrument transitions**
+- **Realtime Instrument swaps**.
-- **Sound cues** with pitch shifts
+- **Sound cues** with pitch shifts.
-- **Pitch-bend** effects
+- **Pitch-bend cues** effects for bonus.
-- **Spatial audio** features
+- **Spatial audio** features is helping searching the goal.

-A rhythm game built with Unity and powered by the Maestro MIDI Player Tool Kit.
-**What’s the purpose of this demo?**
-To show how interactive MIDI music can shape gameplay — and how gameplay can, in turn, transform the music.
-Explore dynamic tempo changes, realtime instrument swaps, pitch-based cues, expressive pitch-bend effects, and spatialized audio.
 **It's a Demo**
 - Minimal visuals, simple terrain, and a few example levels to get you started.
-- WebGL compliant — for the best sound, build for desktop or smartphone - and use a good stereo audio setup.
+- WebGL compliant — but for the best sound, build for desktop or smartphone - and use a good stereo audio setup.

 ---